marcinz99/Image-Rectifier/README.md

 ___

 ## Requirements
-Mind that this is rather importand part of readme ;)
+Mind that this is rather important part of readme ;)

 In order to run this script, one need to have (obviously) Python 3 environment already installed and configured, as well as the following libraries: `numpy`, `Pillow`.
 Those are, however, rather popular ones, and chances are that you already have them in your base environment.